Explore Reliant Plans

 Reliant Review 2026

-Reliant Energy has established itself as one of the most recognized retail electricity providers in Texas, backed by NRG Energy and serving the state for over two decades.
+Reliant Energy stands as one of Texas’s largest and most established retail electricity providers, serving millions of customers across deregulated areas since 2000.
 Customer reviews reflect generally positive experiences, with a 4.5-star rating and a True NPS of 54, indicating solid overall satisfaction.
-However, the provider’s regulatory record shows 467 PUC complaints over the past 12 months—well above the industry average of 120.
-Additionally, a Billing Clarity Score of 38/100 suggests some customers find their bills difficult to understand.
+However, the provider’s regulatory record shows 519 PUC complaints over the past 12 months—significantly above the industry average of 120.
+Additionally, a Billing Clarity Score of 38/100 suggests many customers find their bills difficult to understand.

 RELIANT